-Class 1: Up From Slavery—Introducing Howard Thurman in Historical Context
+Class 1: Up From Slavery—Howard Thurman in Historical Context

 Class 3: Searching for Common Ground and the Beloved Community